Hyperthermia therapy: History

 The application of heat to treat certain conditions, including possible tumors, has a long history.
 Ancient Greeks, Romans, and Egyptians used heat to treat breast masses; this is still a recommended self-care treatment for breast engorgement.
 Medical practitioners in ancient India used regional and whole-body hyperthermia as treatments.

 During the 19th century, tumor shrinkage after a high fever due to infection had been reported in a small number of cases.
 Typically, the reports documented the rare regression of a soft tissue sarcoma after erysipelas (an acute streptococcus bacterial infection of the skin; a different presentation of an infection by "flesh-eating bacteria") was noted.
 Efforts to deliberately recreate this effect led to the development of Coley's toxin.
 A sustained high fever after induction of illness was considered critical to treatment success.
 This treatment is generally considered both less effective than modern treatments and, when it includes live bacteria, inappropriately dangerous.

 Around the same period Westermark used localized hyperthermia to produce tumor regression in patients.
 Encouraging results were also reported by Warren when he treated patients with advanced cancer of various types with a combination of heat, induced with pyrogenic substance, and x-ray therapy.
 Out of 32 patients, 29 improved for 1 to 6 months.

 Properly controlled clinical trials on deliberately induced hyperthermia began in the 1970s.

 Future directions

 Hyperthermia may be combined with gene therapy, particularly using the heat shock protein 70 promoter.

 Two major technological challenges make hyperthermia therapy complicated: the ability to achieve a uniform temperature in a tumor, and the ability to precisely monitor the temperatures of both the tumor and the surrounding tissue.
 Advances in devices to deliver uniform levels of the precise amount of heat desired, and devices to measure the total dose of heat received, are hoped for.

 In locally advanced adenocarcinoma of middle and lower rectum, regional hyperthermia added to chemoradiotherapy achieved good results in terms of rate of sphincter sparing surgery.

+Nanoparticle-mediated hyperthermia

+A novel strategy to achieve local hyperthermia with minimal exposure to surrounding healthy tissue is to employ nanoparticles as heating agents.
+By transducing the energy from an external excitation source into heat, the nanoparticles function as local heating sources.
+Only the tissue in close proximity to the nanoparticles will experience an increase in temperature, thus reducing off-target toxicity.
+Nanoparticles can be up-concentrated in the tumor tissue by direct injection or by systemic administration followed by accumulation at the tumor site.

+Examples of nanoparticle-mediated hyperthermia strategies include magnetic hyperthermia and photothermal therapy.
+In magnetic hyperthermia, magnetic nanoparticles function as the heat transductor under the influence of an alternating magnetic field.

+Photothermal therapy utilises light-absorbing photothermal nanoparticles to convert light of a certain wavelength into heat, and is a convenient strategy for local heating of solid tumors that are easily accessible with a laser.